OpenSAGE/OpenSAGE/CONTRIBUTING.md

 Coding Style Changes
 --------------------

-OpenSage tries to strictly match the described in [Coding Style](docs/coding-style.md).
+OpenSage tries to strictly match the coding style described in [Coding Style](docs/coding-style.md).
 We plan to do that with tooling, in a holistic way.
 In the meantime, please:

 * **DO NOT** send PRs for style changes.